cloudblog004/fantasticfoodies/content/en/posts/2691-simple-way-to-prepare-super-quick-homemade-cheesy-tuna-rice-bake.md

 ##### Steps to make Cheesy Tuna Rice Bake:

 1. Preheat oven to 425°.
 Then, begin by boiling your rice to soften.
-Drain &amp; Place evenly into a small casserole or baking dish/pan.
+Drain & Place evenly into a small casserole or baking dish/pan.
-1. Next, chop your onions &amp; mix all ingredients together well in casserole dish.
-(Leaving aside the crouton/crumb topping &amp; 1/2 cup of the shredded cheese.)
+1. Next, chop your onions & mix all ingredients together well in casserole dish.
+(Leaving aside the crouton/crumb topping & 1/2 cup of the shredded cheese.)
 1. Finally, level mixture off (pressing down gently with a spoon or your preferred tool 😄) and flatten casserole evenly.
 Top with remaining shredded cheese and croutons.
 1. Cover with foil.
 Bake for 40-60 minutes or until cheese is melted to your preference. (*for crispier topping remove foil for the last 10-15 minutes.)
 1. Ready to serve and ENJOY!